View Cart | Contact Us | My Library

-Use your whole mind to read with speed,
+Use your whole mind to read with speed, comprehension and enjoyment.

 ||How Does PhotoReading Work?

 Cognitive Neuroscience has shown the tremendous learning power of the human brain.
 It is an amazing information processor—capable of handling more complexity and at greater speeds than you were taught to use in school.

 Consider that educators typically speak to the conscious/verbal parts of your brain.
 Yet, the conscious/verbal brain represents only 2 percent of the brain's overall functions.
 What could you accomplish if you effectively use more of the other 98 percent of brain functions?
 The PhotoReading whole mind system provides a clear approach to use your brain's rich capabilities.